"The undisputed queens of British folk duos continue to come up with the goods.

 Julie Matthews (vocals, piano, guitar, mandolin and bouzouki) are renowned for their seamless harmonies and affinity for each other on stage, they are stunning singers, songwriters, musicians and performers whose energy and commitment to their craft and their audience is boundless.

 Chris and Julie have been nominated ten times in the BBC Radio 2 Folk Awards in the 'Best Song, Best Duo, Best Live Act' categories, winning Best Duo but it is their longstanding and devoted growing fans that they care most about.

 To mark 25 years as a duo, Shrewsbury Folk Festival (one of the largest and beloved festivals in England) commissioned a celebratory ‘While & Matthews’ takeover in August 2019 for which the duo curated the Sunday on fabulous Pengwern stage featuring friends and collaborators such as Eddi Reader, Blair Dunlop, Charlie Dore, IOTA, and Burden Of Paradise with lead singer Helen Watson and their other Daphne's Flight sisters Mel Harrold and Christine Collister.

-To finish off the day was of course The While and Matthews Big Band including, Kellie While, Belinda O'Hooley, Dave Bowie Jr, Johnny Heyes and Neil Marshall, long standing ovations were given in honour of the duo.
+To finish off the day was of course The While and Matthews Big Band including, Kellie While, Belinda O'Hooley, Dave Bowie Jr, Johnny Heyes and Neil Marshall, long standing ovations were given in honour of the beloved duo.

-In 2022, Chris While & Julie Matthews are more powerful than ever and remain at the very top of their game.
-Next year (2023) they return to Australia to tour for the 13th time in a country that they love and are much loved in return.
+In 2023, Chris While & Julie Matthews are more powerful than ever and remain at the very top of their game.
+This year (2023) they returned to Australia to tour for the 13th time in a country that they love and are much loved in return.